icebreakerone/ib1-technical-docs/docs/ops_guidelines/common_policies.md

 2. Information known by the [Data Provider](../glossary.md#term-Data-Provider) (separately from the Trust Framework) about the [Data Consumer](../glossary.md#term-Data-Consumer) making the request, such as customer status, commercial relationships, bilateral agreements, active payments/subscriptions or similar

-3. Rules defined by the [Data Provider](../glossary.md#term-Data-Provider) - predicated on information provided by [OEGS](../glossary.md#term-Open-Energy-Governance-Service) and/or, where necessary to preserve privacy or security, properties known to the [Data Provider](../glossary.md#term-Data-Provider) only
+3. Rules defined by the [Data Provider](../glossary.md#term-Data-Provider) - predicated on information provided by [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) and/or, where necessary to preserve privacy or security, properties known to the [Data Provider](../glossary.md#term-Data-Provider) only

-Information provided by [OEGS](../glossary.md#term-Open-Energy-Governance-Service) to [Data Providers](../glossary.md#term-Data-Provider) can cover two kinds of properties:
+Information provided by [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) to [Data Providers](../glossary.md#term-Data-Provider) can cover two kinds of properties:

-* **Inherently true** properties known to Open Energy, such as:
+* **Inherently true** properties known to the [TFGS](../glossary.md#term-Trust-Framework-Governance-Service), such as:

     * The unique [ID](../glossary.md#term-Identification) of the [Data Consumer](../glossary.md#term-Data-Consumer)

     * The [Data Consumer](../glossary.md#term-Data-Consumer) represents a Local Authority / [SME](../glossary.md#term-Small-Medium-Enterprise) / Enterprise / Community Organisation / Academic group, etc

     * The [Data Consumer](../glossary.md#term-Data-Consumer) has a particular identity such as a registered name

-    * Open Energy has performed identity assurance to a particular level
+    * The [TFGS](../glossary.md#term-Trust-Framework-Governance-Service) has performed identity assurance to a particular level

 * **Transient, time-bounded** properties known to Open Energy, such as: